A Nomad’s Perspective

-I wrote my books Nature Based Leadership (2016), Nature-Inspired Learning and Leading (2017), and Weaned Seals and Snowy Summits: Stories of Passion for Place and Everyday Nature (2019; co-authored with Dr. Jennifer Wilhoit; Submitted to publisher May 31, 2019), as well as another one by me (single author) scheduled for 2020, Natural Elixir: Lifting Your Life through Nature’s Inspiration, to encourage all citizens to recognize and appreciate that every lesson for living, learning, serving, and leading is either written indelibly in or is powerfully inspired by Nature.
-Both published books are available on Amazon and other online sources.
+I wrote my books Nature Based Leadership (2016), Nature-Inspired Learning and Leading (2017), and Weaned Seals and Snowy Summits: Stories of Passion for Place and Everyday Nature (2019; co-authored with Dr. Jennifer Wilhoit) to encourage all citizens to recognize and appreciate that every lesson for living, learning, serving, and leading is either written indelibly in or is powerfully inspired by Nature.
+All three are available on Amazon and other online sources.

-Here are the four succinct lessons I draw from this Blog Post:
+Here are the three succinct truths I draw from this Blog Post:

 Inhale and absorb Nature’s elixir.
 May Nature Inspire and Reward you!

 Note: All blog post images created & photographed by Stephen B. Jones unless otherwise noted.
 Please circulate images with photo credit: “©2020 Steve Jones, Great Blue Heron LLC.
 All Rights Reserved.”

 Another Note: If you came to this post via a Facebook posting or by an another route, please sign up now (no cost… no obligation) to receive my Blog Post email alerts: http://stevejonesgbh.com/contact/

 And a Third: I am available for Nature-Inspired Speaking, Writing, and Consulting — contact me at firstname.lastname@example.org